By James A. Martin

 The company response: In the outage’s aftermath, BB&T issued customers refunds for overdraft, overdraft protection, foreign ATM transaction and negative account balance fees—whether those transactions were related to the outage or not.

-In a video posted to Twitter, BB&T CEO Kelly King apologized to angry customers.
+In a video posted to Twitter, BB&T CEO Kelly King apologised to angry customers.
 King also announced the bank spent $300 million on a new data center with duplicate redundant data hauls, an investment he said would address the outage’s root cause.

 The public reaction: “Customers were infuriated as they grappled with a system shutdown that struck in time for payday and brought a range of problems, from uncertainty over whether direct deposits had been made to inability to pay bills through online banking,” The Charlotte Observer reported.